Overnight Steel Cut Oats

 Instructions

-- Stir in the oats and continue mixing with the liquid for 2-3 minutes to warm up the oats.
+- Stir in the oats and continue mixing with the liquid for 2–3 minutes to warm them up.

-- In the morning, remove the lid, heat for a couple minutes while stirring the mixture, and serve with your favorite topping combinations.
+- In the morning, heat the oats for a couple of minutes, stirring constantly.
+Serve with your favorite topping combinations.

 Notes